List of first women lawyers and judges in Louisiana

 This is a list of the first women lawyer(s) and judge(s) in Louisiana.
 It includes the year in which the women were admitted to practice law (in parentheses).
-Also included are women who achieved other distinctions such becoming the first in their state to graduate from law school or become a political figure.
+Also included are women who achieved other distinctions, such as becoming the first in their state, to graduate from law school or become a political figure.

 LaLeshia Walker Alford made history as the First African American elected to Shreveport City Court bench in 1997.